-There’s so much to consider before taking your company to the world market—your language policies, time zone considerations, product packaging, and more.
-And a top-tier HR department equipped to handle the tough challenges of international hiring is arguably the most important consideration you’ll make when you expand globally.
+There’s so much to consider before taking your company to the world market—your language policies, time zone considerations, product packaging and a top-tier HR department equipped to handle the tough challenges of international hiring is arguably the most important consideration you’ll make when you expand globally.

 In this article, we’ll explore eight global HR trends taking the world by storm.
 We’ll break down why you should consider international hiring, cover key tips for global HR operations and discuss how employer of record services can help streamline your international HR department.